perrywortman/sip/README.md

 _Be sure to go into gulpfile.js and setup the project configuration variables._

  	* This is important for using Browser-Sync with your project.
 Make sure in gulpfile.js that you set the `project` variable to the appropriate name for your project URL.
 Default is "yourlocal.dev"

- * #### Generating your styles
-   * In pre 1.1.11 builds of Sip, Style.scss would process/compile all of your changes to the various Sass files.
-This has changed in 1.1.11.
-We have added rtl support using a set of mixins from the Bi-App-Sass [view](http://anasnakawa.github.io/bi-app-sass/) project which helps us generate styles for RTL configurations.
-All LTR styles are output to style.css and RTL styles are output to rtl.css.

 * #### Gulp Tasks
 There are a couple of tasks built into Sip to help get you going.